 A. There can be a separate deed setting out the shares in the property and how the proceeds of sale would be divided if the property was sold.
 Such a document is usually called a 'Trust Deed' or a 'Declaration of Trust'.

 Q. Can the children force me out of the house?

 A. No. The terms of the trust dictate that they will only inherit when both of you die, just as they would normally.

-Q. Do Property Trust Wills help with Inheritance Tax ?
+Q. Do Property Protection Trust Wills help avoid paying inheritance tax ?